 form, but if required to do so, it is necessary to have a TIN).
 See TIN information below.
 We will update this page with the latest official information when it becomes available.
 Until such time, each Expat will need to make their own decision as to whether to apply for a TIN at this time. |

-Foreigners needing to file a Thai income tax form will need a 10 digit Taxpayer Identification Number (TIN).
+Foreigners if required to file a Thai income tax form will need a 10 digit Taxpayer Identification Number (TIN).
 To obtain the number, an application (Form L.P.
-10.1 - all in Thai) and additional documents will need to be submitted to the Revenue Department (usually obtained from the local Revenue Office office with jurisdiction over the area where one lives, but can be done at any Revenue Office. |
+10.1 - all in Thai) and additional documents will need to be submitted to the Revenue Department (usually obtained from the local Revenue Office office with jurisdiction over the area where one lives. |

 |